calikasten/siri-shortcuts/README.md

 [Word Count](https://github.com/calikasten/siri-shortcuts/blob/main/shortcuts/Word%20Count.shortcut) <br>
 Count the number of words for the text in the clipboard or in the provided input.

+[YouTube Research Window Layout] <br>
+Opens YouTube in the left window and asks the user to select from Notion or Obsidian for the right window.

 ## Utilities
 [Backup to iCloud](https://github.com/calikasten/siri-shortcuts/blob/main/shortcuts/Backup%20To%20iCloud.shortcut) <br>